-- USD(I), in conjunction with USD (P&R), has authority to set or adjust LMS and TLMS. - In determining the monetary value of these supplements, DCIPS considers: - Recruitment and retention in support of mission - Labor market conditions - Rates of pay at other Federal agencies - DCIPS LMS is linked to OPM locality pay rates.
-If there is a requirement to establish something for an area not considered by OPM, or that is higher than OPM rates, USD(I) will use TLMS.
+- The Under Secretary of Defense (Intelligence), in conjunction with the Under Secretary of Defense (Personnel and Readiness), has authority to set or adjust LMS and TLMS. - In determining the monetary value of these supplements, DCIPS policy considers: - Recruitment and retention in support of mission - Labor market conditions - Rates of pay at other Federal agencies - DCIPS LMS is linked to OPM locality pay rates.
+If there is a requirement to establish something for an area not considered by OPM, or that is higher than OPM rates, USD(I) will use TLMS. - Within the same local market area, different supplements may be necessary and approved for different occupations or pay bands or grades; however, none is planned currently. - DCIPS policy may also identify the TLMS that applies to a specific geographic area, occupation, work level, pay band, or grade.
+Coverage may be defined and limited by policy.

-- Within the same local market area, different supplements may be necessary and approved for different occupations or pay bands or grades; however, none is planned currently. - DCIPS policy also may identify the TLMS that applies to a specific geographic area, occupation, work level, pay band, or grade.
-Coverage may be defined and limited by DCIPS policy. - Occupational TLMSs are analogous to GG/GS special salary rates.
-An example of an occupational TLMS is the TLMS for polygraphers. - As with Locality Pay, LMS is not portable.
+- Occupational TLMSs are analogous to GG/GS special salary rates.
+An example of an occupational TLMS is the current TLMS for polygraphers. - As with Locality Pay, LMS is not portable.
 When an employee moves into a different geographic area, he or she receives the LMS for the locale of the new position.
 Employees do not retain a higher LMS.
-For example, when someone moves to a locality where the amount of the LMS is lower than it is where he or she last worked, he or she does not retain the higher pay amount. - This applies to detailees and JDAs also.
+For example, when someone moves to a DCIPS locality where the amount of the LMS is lower than it is where he or she last worked, he or she does not retain the higher pay amount. - This applies to detailees and JDAs also.
 Generally, employees receive LMS of area where they work, not where they used to work or will return to work when the assignment ends, however, the number of days of an assignment may impact this. - A TLMS may or may not be portable.
 In general, a TLMS will be treated as an LMS, if it has been established based on a geographic area/locality requirement.
 However, an occupation-specific TLMS may carry with an employee to another position, but a geographic-specific TLMS will not.
 Guidance will be published for any TLMS that may be established regarding its applicability.